Moneyball Academy: Training Camp FLEX

 FAQs

-What is the difference between Moneyball Training Camp and Moneyball Training Camp FLEX?
+What is the difference between Moneyball Training Camp and Moneyball FLEX?

-Moneyball Training Camp is a one-week, synchronous, online program hosted over the summer, while the Moneyball Training Camp FLEX program is a two-week, flexible, online program that allows students to work asynchronously at their own pace.
+Moneyball Training Camp is a one-week, synchronous, online program hosted over the summer, while the Moneyball FLEX program is a flexible online program that allows students to work asynchronously at their own pace.
 Students in Flex are learning the same material as the live summer program just over a longer time frame.
 Although the FLEX program is not live, it does incorporate live check-ins to ensure students are on track to complete the program.

 I heard that Moneyball is known for amazing guest speakers from the best teams in sports.
 Is this true?